-The following components that are shown on the full EVB schematics were used for development purposes only and are not required for normal operation of the CT8021:
+The following components, shown on the full EVB schematics, were used for development purposes only and are not required for normal operation of the CT8022:

-external program SRAMs MCM670R-6 external EPROM 27010PLCC connector JP1
+- external program SRAMs MCM670R-6

+- external EPROM 27010PLCC

+- connector JP1

 EVB boards normally supplied to customers do not include these additional components.
-The EVB contains options for several sram configurations.
-The minimum sram configuration for the CT8021 is 8K x 16, but 32K x 16 is recommend for future compatability.
+The EVB contains options for several SRAM configurations.
+The minimum SRAM configuration for the CT8022 is 8K x 16, but 32K x 16 is recommend for future compatibility.

-The jumper pin connection settings for normal operation are TBD
+The jumper pin connection settings for normal operation are TBD.

-CT8021 EVB Connector Pin Out
+D.1 CT8022 EVB Connector Pin Out